 "We are close to a deal," a finance ministry official,speaking on condition of anonymity, said after a meeting betweentroika officials and Finance Minister Yannis Stournaras.

 "We hope to have a deal by the EU summit," the officialadded, though it would still then have to pass parliament.

 Data released by the finance ministry showed Greece hadnarrowed its central government budget deficit by 37 percent inthe first nine months of the year.

 But the figures did not include spending on localmunicipalities and social security - the areas of most concernfor the troika, which comprises the IMF, the European Union'sexecutive Commission and the European Central Bank.

-Private businesses say the tax hikes are suffocating them.Coca Cola Hellenic had complained about the high tax measures,and on Thursday said it was relocating.
+Private businesses say the tax hikes are suffocating them.Coca Cola Hellenic had complained about the tax measures.

 Its Greek operations, which account for five percent of itsbottling business, will be unaffected, but the move was bad newsfor a nation struggling to compete inside the euro zone.

 Chief executive Dimitris Lois said the decision to switchthe company's primary listing to London and its corporate baseto Switzerland made "clear business sense".

 It follows Greek dairy group FAGE's relocation to Luxembourgthis month.
 "This is a healthy company that does not want tosuffer from Greece's high country risk," said an analyst, whospoke on condition of anonymity.($1 = 0.7751 euros)

 (Additional reporting by Karolina Tagaris, Annika Breidthardtand Michelle Martin; Writing by Matt Robinson; Editing by AndrewRoche)